rogerlward/ossummit2015HOL/README.md

 ##Hands-on Labs Cloud Foundry Instance

-We will be targeting a Cloud Foundry instance that will being used during the Hands-on Labs.
+We will be targeting a Cloud Foundry instance that has been specially provided for the Hands-on Labs.

 Create an alias for stackato as cf. You can create an alias for ```stackato``` as ```cf``` in which case the stackato CLI commands will be approximately similar to the cf CLI commands.